The Bale Birding Zones

 Areas of interest to look for birds include the shores of the Web River, specifically near the Finch Habera waterfall (“woman’s urine” in local language), the cliffs at the Meraro campsite for nests and nestlings/nesting raptors and the marshy, meadow pasture at the Sodota Campsite.
 Koterah plain is an ideal place to see a number of resident and migratory wetland birds, including the wattled crane, spot-breasted plover*, blue-winged goose*, common greenshank, three-banded plover and ringed plover as well as common sandpipers and many others.
 Like the Sanetti plateau, this area also harbours a high-density rodent community, which attracts many raptors.
 Black eagle, tawny eagle, greater spotted eagle, peregrine falcon, lanner falcon and augur buzzard are among the raptors easily found.

 Direction and Accessibility: From the park headquarters, take the signposted turn near the base of the hill where the lodge is located.
-It is a rough dirt track, easily navigable with a 4x4 vehicle during the dry season but impassable after heavy rains (ask locally).
+It is a rough dirt track, no longer navigable with a 4x4 vehicle but you can walk or ride.
 The first 8km or so pass through local farmland along the edge of the park.
 Then you enter the park, and settlements and crops begin to thin out.
 12km after leaving the headquarters the road travels parallel to the Web River, skirting an impressive gorge.
 At the top of the gorge the road crosses a stone bridge over the Web River, and rises steeply.
 At the top of the rise, 200m further on along the road you will again cross the Web River.
 Here, the road enters a large open expanse of Afroalpine habitat.
-As you cross the Web River again, 50m downstream is the Finch Habera waterfall.
+As you cross the Web River again, 50m downstream is the Fincha Habera waterfall.
 The Web valley road continues across the open Afroalpine plain, and 18km after leaving the headquarters the road ends.

 From here, it is possible to make an excursion or spend the night camping either in the Habera campsite at the base of the falls or at the flat valley 4-6km away where the Sodota Campsite is located.